ugurelveren/blog/content/post/best-kubernetes-development-environment-for-large-teams.md

 When a developer opens your project in VS Code, DevContainers automatically builds and connects to a standardized development environment.
 This container has everything pre-installed: kubectl, helm, KIND, DevSpace, and all the VS Code extensions your team needs.
 No more "first, install these 20 tools" documentation.

 **Spinning Up Your Local Cluster**
 Inside the DevContainer, KIND creates a lightweight Kubernetes cluster in seconds.
-Since both the DevContainer and KIND use the same Docker daemon on your host machine, they can communicate seamlessly.
-Your cluster has the exact same Kubernetes version and configuration as your production environment.
+Since the DevContainer runs with Docker-in-Docker capabilities, it can access the host's Docker daemon to create KIND clusters.
+This setup allows seamless communication between your development container and the Kubernetes cluster.
+You can configure your cluster to match your production Kubernetes version and specific settings through KIND's configuration files.

 **Development Loop with DevSpace**
 Here's where DevSpace shines.
-When you run `devspace dev`, it:
+When you run `devspace dev`
 - Builds your application images using the same Dockerfile as production
 - Deploys your app to the KIND cluster using your actual Helm charts
 - Sets up automatic file syncing between your code and running containers